Federal Communications Commission: Freeze of 1948

 In assigning television stations to various cities after World War II, the FCC found that it placed many stations too close to each other, resulting in interference.
-At the same time, it became clear that the designated VHF channels, 2 through 13, were inadequate for nationwide television service.
+At the same time, after eliminating channel 1, it became clear that the designated remaining VHF channels, 2 through 13, were inadequate for nationwide television service.
 As a result, the FCC stopped giving out construction permits for new licenses in October 1948, under the direction of Chairman Rosel H. Hyde.
 Most expected this "Freeze" to last six months, but as the allocation of channels to the emerging UHF technology and the eagerly awaited possibilities of color television were debated, the FCC's re-allocation map of stations did not come until April 1952, with July 1, 1952, as the official beginning of licensing new stations.

 Other FCC actions hurt the fledgling DuMont and ABC networks.
 American Telephone and Telegraph (AT&T) forced television coaxial cable users to rent additional radio long lines, discriminating against DuMont, which had no radio network operation.
 DuMont and ABC protested AT&T's television policies to the FCC, which regulated AT&T's long-line charges, but the commission took no action.
 The result was that financially marginal DuMont was spending as much in long-line charge as CBS or NBC while using only about 10 to 15 percent of the time and mileage of either larger network.